jaykz52/mechanic/README.md

 $ rake
 ```

+This will concat all of the mechanic modules into 1 file and place it in a "dist" folder.
+It also outputs a minified version using Google's Closure compiler (which is not entirely important in light of the environment mechanic.js is run under).

 ##Testing

 Progress has been made in writing specs to provide test coverage for mechanic.
 The specs are jasmine specs, and can only currently be ran in a standalone static html file that serves as the spec runner.
 I'd like to get to the point where these are ran via jasmine-headless, but in the meantime you can run the tests by opening spec/runner.html in any modern browser.

-To add additional specs, you can either append the specs to an existing spec file (there is a spec for each module), or you can create a separate spec and add a script tag pointing to the new spec in spec/runner.html.
+To add additional specs, you can either append the specs to an existing spec file (there is a spec for each module), or you can create a separate spec and add a script tag pointing to the new spec in spec/runner.html

-This will concat all of the mechanic modules into 1 file and place it in a "dist" folder.
-It also outputs a minified version using Google's Closure compiler (which is not entirely important in light of the environment mechanic.js is run under).

 ##Feature Requests/Bugs